berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ##Templates and Automations:

 Wen need some templates and 1 single automation for the code to function properly.
-You use yaml to create templates but if you want to use my method which explained in the manual you must have at least Home Assistant version 2023.09.
+You can also use yaml editing for templates, but you must have at least Home Assistant 2023.9 ​​version for the methods I explain in the user manual.

 Templates:
 - [Remaining Days](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/remaining-date-template)